nvms/wingman/README.md

 A UI is included for prompt management.

-Wingman makes your prompts dynamic with support for dynamic placeholders.
+Wingman makes your prompts dynamic with support for placeholders.

-Supported dynamic placeholders:
+Current placeholders:

 - `{{selection}}` is replaced with the selected text.
 - `{{ft}}` is replaced with the VSCode language identifier (`go`, `typescript`)